chexiongsheng/puerts_unity_demo/README.md

 > In English

-The followed content are all come from community.
-PuerTS will collect superior content to fill these list.
-But we recommend you to share your content by submitting a  PR .
+The followed content all comes from the community.
+PuerTS will collect superior content to fill this list.
+But we recommend you share your content by submitting a  PR .

 > 说中文